xuhao1/VINS-Fisheye/README.md

 # VINS-Fisheye
 This repository is a Fisheye version of [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) with GPU and Visionworks acceleration.
 It can run on Nvidia TX2 in real-time, also provide depth estimation based on fisheye.
-This project stands as a part of [Omni-swarm](https://arxiv.org/abs/2103.04131): A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarm.
+This project stands as a part of __[Omni-swarm](https://arxiv.org/abs/2103.04131): A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarm__.
 You may use it alone on any type of robot or as a part of Omni-swarm for swarm robots.

 Only stereo visual-inertial-odometry is supported for fisheye cameras now.
 Loop closure module for fisheye camera will release later.